 2.7 MCP Integration as a Differentiator

-AuraCite is the first GEO analytics platform with native support for the Model Context Protocol (MCP).
-This is not just a product feature — it is a content and positioning differentiator.
-MCP is a trending topic in the AI developer community, and our technical content about building the first GEO-focused MCP server generates attention and backlinks in developer circles that no competitor can match.
-This technical content performs exceptionally well because it sits at the intersection of two high-interest topics: AI analytics and AI development infrastructure.
+AuraCite uses MCP-ready workflow support for authorized integrations as a technical positioning theme.
+MCP is a relevant topic in the AI developer community, and our technical content about GEO-focused MCP-ready workflows can support attention and backlinks in developer circles when the claims stay tied to released capabilities.
+This technical content performs well because it sits at the intersection of two high-interest topics: AI analytics and AI development infrastructure.

 3. The Measurement: Tracking Ourselves with Our Own Tool